Welcome to the Music Department

 Alleyn’s International Concert Series

-Details of forthcoming concerts in the series can be found on the Michael Croft Theatre web site
+Details of forthcoming concerts in the series can be found on the MCT website

 Musicals and Tours

 The relationship with the drama department is strong and a biennial Musical is produced in conjunction with the drama department (recent productions include West Wide Story, Into the Woods & Les Misérables).
 Similarly, annual joint concerts and services are put on with the other two Foundation Schools.
-European music tours for a few of the more advanced ensembles are arranged in some years.
+A music tour to Rome was arranged for summer 2015.

 Pupil involvement in national and area ensembles and music colleges